A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges

 \subsection{Optimized Windowing \& Channel Allocation}

-The resource management schemes are employed mainly to fit the TX windows of EDs with the RX windows of the GWs.
-Knowing that RX windows of GWs are not always open since TX should be opened to acknowledge the received data.
-Also, EDs can not keep their TX and RX windows always open due to energy efficiency requirements.
-Therefore, this mismatch should be solved while considering the network density, which restricts the impact of these methods to enhance the LoRaWAN capacity.
-Thus logical and frequency channels were managed in such a way to allow simultaneously concurrent transmission of multiple EDs.
-Promising results showed in this context using smart resource assignment schemes.
-Furthermore, mathematical tools as the game theory can be used to manage resources through modeling the interaction between the EDs and GWs leveraging the various game type depending on the target scenarios.
+Resource management schemes are primarily employed to fit the TX windows of EDs to the RX windows of the GWs.
+The RX windows of the GWs are not always available since TX should be opened to acknowledge the received data.
+Additionally, due to energy efficiency requirements, EDs can not keep their TX and RX windows always open.
+Therefore, this mismatch should be solved considering the network density, which restricts the impact of these methods to enhance the LoRaWAN capacity.
+Thus, the logical and frequency channels were managed in such a way as to allow simultaneous concurrent TX of multiple EDs.
+Promising results were observed in this context using smart resource assignment schemes.
+Furthermore, mathematical tools such as game theory can manage resources by modeling the interaction between the EDs and GWs and leveraging the various game types depending on the target scenarios.
 Alternatively, reinforcement learning can also be deployed as an optimization tool.